 In the Goal-setting process, there is a strong emphasis placed on establishing Goals that are closely aligned with the strategic focus of the company, while also considering non-financial performance in such areas as teamwork, leadership, competency development, compliance with controls and standards governing the relationships with clients and investors, value-based behaviours and conduct, and risk management - this primarily reflects operational risk but in appropriate areas will also assess investment risk, including but not limited to, sustainability, market, liquidity and credit risk.
-Specifically, sustainability risk is assessed as part of the overall performance goals for investment professionals.
-Any breach of sustainability risk goals would trigger a risk event ("REV") and be considered for risk adjustment (see Section 19 - Risk Adjustment Policy and Process).
+Where applicable, sustainability risk is assessed as part of the overall performance of the investment business, which is a key factor in determining variable remuneration.